geoflows/D-Claw/README.md

 # Summary

 D-Claw is numerical software built from Clawpack codes ([clawpack.org](http://www.clawpack.org)).
-It is a generalization of GeoClaw ([geoclaw.org](http://www.geoclaw.org))for solving two-phase flows (granular-fluid mixtures), including landslides, debris flows, and lahars.
-D-Claw can also be used for simulating hybrid problems that involve the interaction of granular-fluid flows with bodies of water (*eg.*, landslide-generated tsunamis, dam breach floods, fluid or solid entrainment by inundating flows).
+It is a generalization of GeoClaw ([geoclaw.org](http://www.geoclaw.org)) for solving two-phase flows (granular-fluid mixtures), including landslides, debris flows, and lahars.
+D-Claw can also be used for simulating hybrid problems that involve the interaction of granular-fluid flows with bodies of water (*eg.*, landslide-generated tsunamis, dam-breach floods, fluid or solid entrainment by inundating flows, such as debris-laden run-off or debris-entraining tsunamis).

-The documentation available with Clawpack (v5) and GeoClaw provides a good general overview, however, D-Claw is built on, or extended from, older versions of Clawpack and GeoClaw (v4.x).
+The documentation available with Clawpack (v5) and GeoClaw provides a good general overview, however, in addition to unique features, D-Claw is an extension of older versions of Clawpack and GeoClaw (v4.x).
 (The older v4.x version of Clawpack is available at [github.com/clawpack/clawpack-4.x](https://github.com/clawpack/clawpack4.x).
 See [clawpack.org](http://www.clawpack.org) for more information.)

 Running D-Claw requires additional set-up parameters.
 Documentation for D-Claw is currently unsatisfactory, but in progress.
 Some tips on running it are below.
 See also the [geoclaw/dclaw-apps](https://github.com/geoclaw/dclaw-apps) on github for examples.